 Women with incontinence often experience low back pain, hip and/or knee pain which are symptoms that may reflect a weakened or unstable core.
-At Beyondhealth we believe that all women presenting with joint pain in these areas should be routinely questioned about pelvic floor health as part of a comprehensive physiotherapy consultation.
-Whilst pelvic floor muscles are at the root of most Women’s Health symptoms it is important that these symptoms not be treated in isolation.
+At LETO we believe that all women presenting with joint pain in these areas should be routinely questioned about pelvic floor health as part of a comprehensive physiotherapy consultation.
+Whilst pelvic floor muscles are at the root of most women’s health symptoms it is important that these symptoms not be treated in isolation.

 Strengthening the pelvic floor may improve incontinence but it may also have a positive impact on resolving the stability of the whole system including joint instability, lower back, hip problems and even head, neck, shoulder and postural problems.

-If you, a friend or a relative are experiencing pelvic pain or incontinence we recommended you see a Women’s Health Physiotherapist.
-As would be expected this Women’s Health service at Beyondhealth is highly confidential and our Physiotherapists respect the extremely sensitive nature of these problems and offer patient comfort and privacy at all times.
+If you, a friend or a relative are experiencing pelvic pain or incontinence we recommended you see a pelvic health physiotherapist.
+As you would expect, the service at LETO is highly confidential and our physiotherapists respect the extremely sensitive nature of these problems and offer patient comfort and privacy at all times.

 In the next of this “For Women Only” four article series we will discuss three specific Women’s Health conditions; Urinary Incontinence, Pelvic Girdle Pain, and Sexual Dysfunction.